 That’s it!
 Just a few fun literacy, math, and science related Halloween learning opportunities for families and kids!

-And if you need some Halloween class party help, some not-so-scary Halloween tricks, or our new-and totally cool Halloween scarf. check it out, or feel free to leave links with your own fave Halloween sites.
+And if you need some Halloween class party help, check it out or feel free to leave links with your own favorite Halloween sites.

 For older children, you can have students work with M&M probabilities.
 I recommend using the small snack-sized bags.